-- Add 1/2 teaspoon of lemon extract to the filling to create a blueberry lemon crisp!
+- Add ½ teaspoon of lemon extract to the filling to create a blueberry lemon crisp.

 What’s the difference between a crumble and a crisp?

 Both a crumble and a crisp are used to describe a delicious fruity dessert with a streusel-like topping.

-I look at it this way — a crumble has a denser, thicker crust on top.
+A crumble has a denser, thicker crust on top.
 However, others have noted that crisps include oatmeal, whereas a crumble does not.
-Either way, clearly the lines have blurred between the crisp and the crumble and today, just about anything goes!
+Either way, clearly the lines have blurred between the crisp and the crumble, and today just about anything goes.

 This quick blueberry crumble is a perfect make-ahead dessert recipe!
 Bake this the day before your event, then allow it to cool completely.
-Then cover and place the crumble in the fridge.
-To serve, sit it out at room temperature for 30 minutes to an hour.
-Then reheat in the oven at 350°F for 15 – 20 minutes, until heated through.

-You can freeze a blueberry crumble as well.
-Simply follow the instructions to make the crumble, but do not bake it.
-Cover and wrap the unbaked crumble in freezer-safe container or freezer bag.
+Cover the crumble and refrigerate it for up to 5 days.
+You can freeze it as well.
+Follow the instructions to make the crumble, but do not bake it.
+Cover and wrap the unbaked crumble in a freezer-safe container.
 This will keep in the freezer for up to 2 months.
 The day before you’re ready to serve, place it in the fridge to thaw out overnight.
 Then follow the steps above to bake it.